shinamicorp/shinami-demo-app/move/README.md

 Everyone else.
 Since all hero attributes are stored on-chain in a non-obfuscated fashion, anyone can read them.
-However, they cannot cause any mutations on them.
+However, they cannot cause any mutations on them, nor reference them in any on-chain transactions.